Sugar Talk Sugar Talk

-It’s that time of the year when you need to start thinking about making your Christmas cakes, so Ragus has come up with the perfect recipe to make life simpler for you as the festive season draws nearer.
+It’s that time of the year – and you know what that means!
+As the festive season approaches, we all start thinking about making Christmas cakes.
+A great cake makes for a great time, so Ragus has come up with the perfect recipe to make life simpler for you as the festive season draws nearer.

-The idea behind making a Christmas cake a few weeks before the big day, is so that all the flavours of the dried fruits baked together with the spices, eggs, flour, and butter have time to mature, and react with one another, which in turn makes the flavours more intense.
+The idea behind making a Christmas cake a few weeks before the big day is simple: All the flavours of the dried fruits baked together with the spices, eggs, flour, and butter have time to mature and get to know one another, which in turn makes the flavours more intense.
 Ideally, a Christmas cake should also be fed at regular intervals with a little of your chosen alcohol to produce a deep, moist, rich-flavoured cake.

 One of the key ingredients in a Christmas cake is black treacle, a product that Ragus makes and supplies to manufacturers world-wide.
 Ragus’ Black Treacle is a mixture of 50% refiner’s syrup and 50% molasses.
 It has a robust flavour similar to Cane Treacle, with a more rounded, smoother flavour than molasses.
 Black treacle is a thick, dark, sugar syrup which is used in rich bakery products, Christmas puddings, rich fruit cakes, toffees, savoury sauces and marinades for cooking.

 Of course, we have a recipe all of our own to share with you!
 This tried-and-true set of instructions and ingredients will result in a great cake that has all the hallmarks of a Christmas classic.